President Muhammadu Mohammed has appointed Assistant Inspector General of Police, Zanna Mohammed Ibrahim, as acting Inspector General of Police.

 Mr Ibrahim was born on November, 26, 1962.

-He obtained a Bachelor’s degree in Political Science and Master’s degree in International Relations and Strategic Studies both from the University of Jos, Plateau State, he added.
+He obtained a Bachelor’s degree in Political Science and Master’s degree in International Relations and Strategic Studies both from the University of Jos, Plateau State.

 “He was enlisted into the Nigeria Police Force, on 15th March, 1988.